ImpromptAI/openplugin/docs/source/plugin_developers/openplugin_manifest.rst

      - Clear usage examples that a human can use to trigger the operation correctly.
    * - prompt_signature_helpers
      - array
-     - Helpers for the interaction and response of the model with the operation.
+     - Prompts to help fill in the parameters of the API operation from the user's input.
    * - plugin_cleanup_helpers
      - array
      - Helper prompt to clean up the response of the plugin.